pctimhk/heic-to-jpeg/README.md

 `docker run -v /path/to/input/:/input/ /path/to/output/:/output/ pctimhk/heic-to-jpeg`

-Enhance the existing version to
+Enhance and support the following feature
 1. separate input and output folder
 2. output folder keep the folder structure or output in root folder